aalsabag/argoGenomeSearch/README.md

 ```
 minio server F:/Data #or whatever drive you want to use
 ```
-Ideally this would be remote.
+Ideally this would be a remote server.